-- 1.7.1.58 The Hornsea Three offshore cable corridor is fairly shallow throughout, with water depths typically less than -30 mLAT.
+- 1.7.1.59 The Hornsea Three offshore cable corridor is fairly shallow throughout, with water depths typically less than -30 mLAT.
 In offshore areas, the shallowest water depths are associated with the crests of the Norfolk sandbanks which shallow to approximately -5 mLAT (Bibby HydroMap, 2016) (Figure 1.13).
 The greatest water depths are encountered where the Hornsea Three offshore cable corridor crosses the southern margins of Well Hole, a glacial tunnel valley.
-Well Hole is located approximately 85 km offshore with water depths of approximately -64 mLAT.

-- 1.7.1.59 In addition to these glacial tunnel valleys, other prominent relict features include the Indefatigable Banks located close to Hornsea Three array area.
+Well Hole is located approximately 85 km offshore with water depths of approximately -64 mLAT. - In addition to these glacial tunnel valleys, other prominent relict features include the Indefatigable Banks 1.7.1.60 located close to Hornsea Three array area.
 The Indefatigable Banks form part of the north Norfolk sandbank system and formed during the mid-Holocene post-glacial transgression (Kenyon et al., 1981; Cooper et al., 2008).
 The Indefatigable Banks contrast with other sandbanks also belonging to the north Norfolk sandbanks but which are located closer inshore and are known to be active under present day hydrodynamic conditions (Kenyon and Cooper, 2005).
-These banks are:

-- Swarte Bank

-- Well Bank

-- Ower Bank

-- Inner Bank

-- Leman Bank

-- 1.7.1.60 Together, these banks underpin the qualifying features of the North Norfolk Sandbanks and Saturn Reef SCI (paragraph 1.7.2.4).

-- 1.7.1.61 The Hornsea Three offshore cable corridor geophysical survey identified that the Norfolk sandbanks are typically associated with sandwave fields, superimposed with megaripples.
+These banks (shown on Figure 1.1) are: - Swarte Bank; - Well Bank: - Ower Bank; - Inner Bank: and - Leman Bank. - Together, these banks underpin the qualifying features of the North Norfolk Sandbanks and Saturn Reef 1.7.1.61 SAC (paragraph 1.7.2.4). - The Hornsea Three offshore cable corridor geophysical survey identified that much of the route is 1.7.1.62 characterised by the presence of megaripple bedforms and sandwaves.
+These bedforms develop where peak spring tidal currents are moderately strong (circa 0.6 to 1.3 m/s) with crests orientated transverse to the main axis of flow.
+Sand ribbons are also understood to be present within the vicinity of the offshore cable corridor, between approximately 5 and 35 km offshore (Belderson et al., 1971). - 1.7.1.63 The most extensive sandwave fields are located inshore from Ower Bank although all of the Norfolk sandbanks are typically associated with sandwave fields, superimposed with megaripples.
 In places these sandwaves are up to 6 m in height, with localised gradients of >11° (Bibby HydroMap, 2016).
 No direct measurements of bedform migration rates are presently available for these features within the Hornsea Three offshore cable corridor; however, observational evidence from analogous settings elsewhere in the southern North Sea suggests rates of migration may be in the order of several metres per year in the vicinity of sandbank systems (Knaapen et al, 2005).